 There can’t be in the Dominican cuisine any other dish that combines so well simplicity of preparation, popularity and exotic flavor.
 This popular dish is popular in Cuba and Puerto Rico too, where they are known as maduros.

 This is served as a side dish to lunch or dinner, another way in which we Dominicans combine sweet and savory flavors.
+Another sweet dish served with savory dishes is Plátanos al Caldero (Caramelized Ripe Plantains), or even a ripe banana in a pinch.

 - 2 ripe plantains